 #8: Timing is important!

-The contest shouldn’t drag for months but at the same time the time period should be long enough to spread the word and give plenty of room to people to participate.
+The contest shouldn’t drag for months but at the same time, the time period should be long enough to spread the word and give plenty of room to people to participate.
 Typically 2-3 weeks is a golden middle for the picture/video contests and up to a week for the simpler ones.
-Also, take in consideration the circumstances, i.e. running the contest only during Holidays will much likely yield lower participation, as many people are on vacation, thus away from their computers.
+Also, take into consideration the circumstances, i.e. running the contest only during Holidays will much likely yield lower participation, as many people are on vacation, thus away from their computers.

 #9: Create it as an event on Facebook